LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 The above linear regression and logistic regression models all load the entire dataset into memory and then take it out in batch order for training, and as the size of the dataset grows, it becomes impractical to load the dataset into memory at once.

-Major plaintext AI frameworks such as TensorFlow are aware of and provide solutions, TensorFlow provides the relevant Dataset APIs to build low-memory consuming, complex, reusable data pipelines, since Rosetta uses Tensorflow as a backend, it can be reused with minor modifications.
+Major plaintext AI frameworks such as TensorFlow are aware of and provide solutions, TensorFlow provides the relevant Dataset APIs to build low-memory consuming, complex, reusable data pipelines, since Rosetta uses TensorFlow as a backend, it can be reused with minor modifications.

 We use logistic regression model as an example to illustrate how to train a model with large datasets.